-Honda Odyssey owners have reported 53 problems related to front suspension coil spring (under the suspension category).
+Honda Odyssey owners have reported 54 problems related to front suspension coil spring (under the suspension category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Honda Odyssey based on all problems reported for the Odyssey.

 Smelled burning rubber when driving my 2000 Honda Odyssey.
 Also heard rubbing and popping sounds.
 Found both front coil springs had broken.
 Abs light also stays on and won't go off.
 Both springs broke in same place. . . .
 Making me think there was a defect in these springs.